egor-baranov/Emojihouse/README.md

 ___This is a messenger inspired by Telegram and Clubhouse that allows you to communicate with other people using only emojis.___

 ## Key features
-✅ Account creation
+✅ Account creation<br />
-✅ Creation of chat
+✅ Creation of chat<br />
-✅ Joining by invite links into already existing chats ✅ Sending messages
+✅ Joining by invite links into already existing chats<br />
+✅ Sending messages<br />
-✅ Server side powered by Google Firebase
+✅ Server side powered by Google Firebase<br />
-🅾️ Ability to copy link from the chat
+🅾️ Ability to copy link from the chat<br />
-🅾️ Account data editing
+🅾️ Account data editing<br />
-🅾️ Deleting of symbols while typing text
+🅾️ Deleting of symbols while typing text<br />
-🅾️ Deleting of messages and account (you can delete app and account will automatically be deleted) 🅾️ Account sync between multiple devices
+🅾️ Deleting of messages and account (you can delete app and account will automatically be deleted)<br />
+🅾️ Account sync between multiple devices<br />
-🅾️ Replying to messages
+🅾️ Replying to messages<br />

 ## Codes for testing channels:
-winx club: 🏠😎🏠🤡🏠🤯
+winx club: 🏠😎🏠🤡🏠🤯<br />

-i guess we won: 😳🧐😋🤪😏🤯
+i guess we won: 😳🧐😋🤪😏🤯<br />

-something about us: 😏😳🧐🏡🤯🧐
+something about us: 😏😳🧐🏡🤯🧐<br />

 ## Architecture
 ![image](https://user-images.githubusercontent.com/49813134/110195864-5cd75a00-7e51-11eb-97af-f3b65695a0d4.png)